> Financial Services >> Frequently Asked Questions

 You may obtain an internship/residency deferment while serving in an internship program that is required for you to receive professional recognition in order to begin professional practice or service; or serving in a health professions internship or residency training program that leads to a degree or certificate awarded by an institution of higher education, hospital, or health care facility that offers postgraduate training.

-Advance Placement and DDS students can receive up to $40,500 annually in a Federal Stafford Loan.
+DDS students can receive up to $40,500 annually in a Federal Stafford Loan.

 This amount may be increased for programs longer than nine months.